* About: Administrative computers

 Are monitors covered under the evergreening program?

-The goal of evergreening is to continually replace outdated computers in order to maintain a fleet of computers that is at or above the minimum standards, which are reviewed each year.
-Monitors and other computer equipment are not currently in scope, but may be included at a later date.
+The goal of evergreening is to continually replace outdated computers in order to maintain a fleet of computers that is at or above the minimum standards.
+These standards are reviewed each year.

 How do I dispose of end-of-life computers?